 3. Why do you think '60s fashion continues to fascinate audiences today?

 ED: “The early ’60s was not a culture of fast or disposable fashion.
-Closets weren't updated every season, ‘good clothes’ were meant to last, and a refresh would happen through accessories, lip color, or maybe a new cardigan.
+Closets weren't updated every season, ‘good clothes’ were meant to last, and a refresh would happen through accessories, lip colour, or maybe a new cardigan.
 It was a time of revelation and revolution.
 It was a time to explore and express.
 Fashion was the key vehicle in making a statement, either politically or socially.
 I don't think there is another period or era where the fashions are such a sign of the times, but also of the future."

 4. Louise Shepard shares similar qualities to Jackie Kennedy.
 Describe her style.